 It would be wrong not to mention the spin bowling skills of Freddie Wren, which the Southend batsmen did not like to face, especially when he denied them runs and stole their wickets.
 Finlay Stronach also contributed well by taking two quick and successive wickets.
 Just as the light began to fade, the final catch of the day was in the safe hands of Ged Southgate as the batsman hit the ball into deep extra cover.

-The whole Brentwood team has played exceptionally well this season and the quality of the side was displayed in front of the Headmaster, Ian Davis, Master i/c of Cricket, Steve Salisbury, and a very well supported parental crowd.
+The whole Brentwood team has played exceptionally well this season and the quality of the side was displayed in front of the Headmaster, Ian Davies, Master i/c of Cricket, Steve Salisbury, and a very well supported parental crowd.

 They say that practise makes perfect, and it is with thanks to Mr Phil Rees, the dedicated Economics teacher and coach of this incredible side, who gave up his personal time over the school holiday to arrange five coaching sessions to make sure his team were match fit and ready for this coveted final.
 Ex-Essex and Suffolk batsman and Brentwood School Cricket Professional, Jaik Mickleburgh, now has the pleasure of leading this side as an U13s squad this forthcoming season.